ami-onodera/ami-onodera/README.md

 ## Current Status <img src="https://media.giphy.com/media/QWpIhanH9vo5wgAo7O/giphy.gif" width="80">
-My focus now is on deepening my knowledge of React as I take the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) React course at the **ReDi School of Digital Integration**.
+My focus now is on deepening my knowledge of React as I take the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) React course at the **ReDi School of Digital Integration** and continue to develop some independent projects. 🎯

-In addition to that, I am also participating on the [Full Stack Open](https://github.com/ami-onodera/full-stack-open-2020) program from the **University of Helsinki**. 🎯

 _**I am looking for my first job as a Junior Front-End developer and open to opportunities in Berlin area or remote. 🙌**_